FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

 #.
 VPP PERFORMANCE TESTS

-   - **Reduction of tests**: Removed certain test variations executed iteratively for the report (as well as in daily and weekly trending) due to physical testbeds overload.
+   - **Tweaks to test selection**:
+     - Removed 2n-skx and 3n-skx as testbeds are decommisioned.
+     - Added 3n-snr as an officially supported testbed.
+     - Added wireguard tests.
+     - Added TRex tests to 2n-icx and 1n-aws.

 #.
 TEST FRAMEWORK

-   - **Removed ASTF PPS tests**: They provide no real benefit compared to TPUT tests.
-The ip4base variants renamed to TPUT.

-   - **Changed TCP TPUT profiles**: The previous ones were found to be faulty.
-     The new ones do not use bursts of packets to avoid CSIT-1830 and CSIT-1846.

    - **CSIT test environment** version has been updated to ver.
-10, see :ref:`test_environment_versioning`.
+11, see :ref:`test_environment_versioning`.

    - **CSIT PAPI support**: Due to issues with PAPI performance, and